Free Study Material of Computer Security and E-Commerce (ICT) CBSE UGC NET

 Spam: E-mail spam also known as “Junk e-mail” or “Unsolicited Bulk e-mail (UBE), is a subset of spam that involves nearly identical messages sent to numerous recipients by e-mail.

-Phishing: Phishing is a fraudulent activity of acquiring sensitive information by the use of a fake identity during electronic communication.
+Phishing: Phishing is a fraudulent activity of acquiring the sensitive information by the use of a fake identity during electronic communication.

 Spoofing: It occurs when the sender of an e-mail message pretends to be someone else, they falsely manipulate the “From” field in an e-mail.
 This is usually done to make you release sensitive information.